ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 It is moderately difficult to be admitted as a transfer student.

-For Students Waitlisted to UNC Charlotte
+For Students Waitlisted to The University of North Carolina at Charlotte

-UNC Charlotte has not reported data for waitlisted and admitted students.
+The University of North Carolina at Charlotte has not reported data for waitlisted and admitted students.

-Admissions Factors at UNC Charlotte
+Admissions Factors at The University of North Carolina at Charlotte

 Admissions Factor Level